CIRCULATION POLICIES:

-Who can borrow items
+Who can Borrow Items

-Columbia College Alumnae
+Columbia College Alumni

 Locate the materials you want and take them to the CircIT Desk on the Main Level.
 All materials that circulate must be checked out at the CircIT Desk.
 Columbia College students, faculty, and staff must present their Columbia College ID.
 Columbia College alumnae must present a valid driver's license or state ID.